 The ‘Squad View Detailed’ are created to provide you with as much valuable information about the player, both to get to know the player quicker, but also to be used throughout the season as a summary of how the player performs and develops.

-Stats View Detailed for the Squad
+Stats View Detailed (Squad View)

-The Stats View for the Squad provides a detailed overview of statistical information about each player.
-I use it to distinguish the best performers of the group by sorting by either points won per game, average minutes per goal (for forwards), the amount of clean sheets for defensive players and average rating.
+The ‘Stats View’ provides a detailed overview of statistical information and data about each player.
+I use it to distinguish the best performers of the group and who contributes the most to wins and good results.

 Additional information such as who makes the most dribbles per game, the most key passes, interceptions and key headers can also be viewed.